kovacskalirobert/kovacskalirobert/README.md

 ### Hi there 👋

 I'm currently sudying to be a Computer Science Engineer.
+I'm constantly improving myself.

 <!--